Sant (religion): Hinduism

-In Hinduism, a saint has an important place in the life of a devotee.
-Hindu scriptures also tell the importance of a saint.
-According to the Hindu scriptures, worshipers are freed from the disease of birth and death by taking refuge in a true saint and doing devotion according to the scriptures.
-The identity of the true saint is also stated in the holy scriptures of Hinduism that one who is a true saint will have complete knowledge of all the holy books and will initiate three types of mantras (names) thrice.
+In Hinduism, a Sant has an important place in the life of a devotee.
+Hindu scriptures also tell the importance of a sant.
+According to the Hindu scriptures, worshipers are freed from the disease of birth and death by taking refuge in a true sant and doing devotion according to the scriptures.
+The identity of the true sant is also stated in the holy scriptures of Hinduism that one who is a true sant will have complete knowledge of all the holy books and will initiate three types of mantras (names) thrice.